dtrejo0611/dtrejo0611/README.md

 ## 🔭 About me
 - Location: México City, México (Timezone: UTC-6)
-- Pronouns: [they/them, she/her, he/him]
+- Pronouns: he/him
-- Currently: Working on [current project or role]
+- Currently: In the final semesters of my degree.
-- Open to: Freelance, Contract, Full-time opportunities?
-[Yes / No / Maybe]
+- Open to: Half-time and free lance
 ---

 ## 🚀 What I do